 Job hunting is always an exhaustive experience wrought with both hope and disappointment.
-When this rollercoaster ends up in multiple job offers, it can feel like the greatest feeling.
-Depending on the position you’re looking for, it can sometimes be difficult to get even one job offer, let alone two, so the fact that there are multiple offers on the table can feel really great at first.
+Depending on the position you’re looking for, it can sometimes be difficult to get even one job offer, let alone two or more, so the fact that there are multiple offers on the table can feel really great at first.
 But then comes the moment when you must sit down and decide which offer best suits you.

 A recent survey called Ceridian’s 2018-19 Pulse of Talent found that well over half of Canadians are either actively seeking a new job or would accept a new job if it were offered, and if you’re reading this, chances are you’re one of them.
 When choosing between two or multiple job offers, it’s important to make the decision that’s right for you.

 Here are some things to consider before choosing your future job.

 Go over each offer meticulously to ensure you’re clear about every aspect of it, including:

 Lay out each job description side by side and start a pros and cons list.
 What may have seemed like the better offer at first could end up offer you less in the long run.
 If you are unclear about these or any other aspects of the offer, contact the employer to clarify and make sure.

 Getting a great paycheck is important but statistics show that Canadians find other things important when it comes to job satisfaction.
 Beyond the compensation and benefits package you will receive from each job, evaluate each offer’s:

 - Amount of Work/Stress

 - Advancement Opportunities